apecloud/kubeblocks/docs/api_docs/kubeblocks-for-kafka/cluster-management/scale.md

 - Check whether the cluster status is `Running`.
 Otherwise, the following operations may fail.
 - You are not recommended to perform horizontal scaling on the controller node, including the controller node both in combined mode and separated node.
-- When scaling in horizontally, you must know the topic partition storage.
+- When scaling horizontally, you must know the topic partition storage.
 If the topic has only one replication, data loss may caused when you scale in broker.

   ```bash
   kubectl get cluster mycluster -n demo